History of the Jews in Peru: 20th century

+During World War II, the Consul-General of Peru in Geneva, José Maria Barreto, secretly issued passports to a group of Jews which included prisoners at the concentration camp in the (German-occupied) French city of Vittel.
+The Peruvian government at the time had forbidden its diplomatic missions to issue visas to Jewish refugees, an order that Barreto ignored.
+In 2014, he was posthumously recognised as Righteous Among the Nations.
+Another similar figure was that of Madeleine Truel, a member of the French resistance.
+According to Jewish historian León Trahtemberg, some 500 German-speaking Jews, 500 Sephardic Jews, and 1,500 Eastern European Jews arrived to Peru in the 1930s.
+During the war, some 500 managed to enter the country through the payment of huge sums of money for visas.
+The World Jewish Congress puts the number at 650 Jews.

-For logistical reasons, and in response to growing anti-Jewish sentiment, the Directorio de la Colectividad Israelita del Perú was established on February 4, 1942, presided by Max Heller, Jacobo Franco and Leopoldo Weil.
-It was registered the Asociación de Sociedades Israelitas del Perú on June 20, 1944, a name that remained until 1975, when it was renamed the Asociación Judía del Perú.
+For logistical reasons, and in response to growing anti-Jewish sentiment, the Colectividad Israelita del Perú was established on February 4, 1942, presided by Max Heller, Jacobo Franco and Leopoldo Weil.
+It was registered the Asociación de Sociedades Israelitas del Perú on June 20, 1944, a name that remained until 1975, when it was renamed the Asociación Judía del Perú (AJP).
 A committee to build a Jewish school was formed in March 1945 and headed by Israel Brodsky, inaugurating the León Pinelo School on April 24, 1946, then located at 1241 General Varela street and whose first honorary director was writer Manuel Beltroy.
 The school later moved to 610 Los Manzanos (then Maimónides) street in 1954.
 Another "Pro-Hebrew Palestine" committee was established on June 27, 1945, headed by José Gálvez Barrenechea and composed of people such as Luis E. Valcárcel and César Miró, among others.

 The Unión Israelita saw the separation of three Orthodox groups who opposed Brener and opened synagogues of their own.
 Knesset Israel separated in 1942, led by Leib Fishman; and Adat Israel did the same in 1953, led by Abraham Shapiro Klein and reuniting to pray at one room of a house in Bolivia Avenue that belonged to member Jaime Portnoi.
 On the High Holidays of the same year (July 29), they inaugurated a synagogue of their own at 542 Iquique street in Chacra Colorada (a neighbourhood of Breña, one of the city's districts), commonly known as the Mandel Synagogue after the family of the same name affiliated to the group.
 The last group to separate was Sharón.
 The congregation eventually unified again, starting with the dissolution and reincorporation of the members of Knesset Israel and Adat Israel, followed by a process of integration between Sharón and the Unión Israelita that started in 1987, when the inventory of the synagogue of the Unión Israelita located at Brasil Avenue was moved to the former's location in San Isidro.

-During World War II, the Consul-General of Peru in Geneva, José Maria Barreto, secretly issued passports to a group of Jews which included prisoners at the concentration camp in the (German-occupied) French city of Vittel.
-The Peruvian government at the time had forbidden its diplomatic missions to issue visas to Jewish refugees, an order that Barreto ignored.
-In 2014, he was posthumously recognised as Righteous Among the Nations.
-According to the World Jewish Congress, 650 Jews fled to Peru during this period.